nikogura/secrets/README.md

 ## Fetching Secrets with the TLS Realm

-From a machine possessing a certificate signed by the Scribd root CA, run:
+From a machine possessing a certificate signed by your root CA, run:

     [dbt] secrets fetch -r <team>-<role>-<environment>